-Notwithstanding the procedures contained below, the employer shall:
+Notwithstanding the procedures contained below, the Employer shall:

-- (i) Be entitled to suspend an employee with or without pay during the investigation process provided that: - a) the suspension shall not be for longer than is reasonably necessary to conduct a proper investigation. - the suspension shall be limited to the circumstances where suspected unsatisfactory work performance or conduct, if substantiated, would constitute a serious breach of the employer's code of conduct, policies, procedures, or the employee's contract of employment. - c) suspension without pay during an investigation shall be for a period of not more than two weeks, except where the progress of the investigation is delayed due to the unavailability of the employee and/or their representative in which case the period of suspension without pay may be extended for a further period of up to seven days or such greater period by agreement. - d) If, after investigation, the reasons for the suspension are found to be inappropriate, the employee shall not suffer any loss of pay for the period under suspension. - e) The suspension shall not affect the employee's continuity of service for the purposes of accruing leave entitlements. - f) The employer shall not unreasonably refuse an application for paid leave under this provision. - g) By agreement an employee may be transferred to another position or place of work. - (ii) Be entitled to take other disciplinary action before and/or during the procedures in cases of misconduct or where the employee's performance warrants such action.
+- (i) Be entitled to suspend an employee with or without pay during the investigation process provided that: - (a) the suspension shall not be for longer than is reasonably necessary to conduct a proper investigation. - (b) the suspension shall be limited to the circumstances where suspected unsatisfactory work performance or conduct, if substantiated, would constitute a serious breach of the Employer's code of conduct, policies, procedures, or the employee's contract of employment.

+- (c) suspension without pay during an investigation shall be for a period of not more than two weeks, except where the progress of the investigation is delayed due to the unavailability of the employee and/or their representative in which case the period of suspension without pay may be extended for a further period of up to seven days or such greater period by agreement. - (d) If, after investigation, the reasons for the suspension are found to be inappropriate, the employee shall not suffer any loss of pay for the period under suspension. - (e) The suspension shall not affect the employee's continuity of service for the purposes of accruing leave entitlements. - (f) The Employer shall not unreasonably refuse an application for paid leave under this provision. - (g) By agreement an employee may be transferred to another position or place of work. - (ii) Be entitled to request the presence of an Association and/or union representative at any stage. - (iii) Be entitled to take other disciplinary action before and/or during the procedures in cases of misconduct or where the employee's performance warrants such action.